ALL

 Hemodialysis

-What a shorter dialysis time can mean for you
+What does a shorter hemodialysis time mean for you?

-Your hemodialysis treatments only replace a small part of the normal function of your kidneys.
-It’s usually less than 5% to 10% of your healthy kidney function.
-How often you have hemodialysis and how long each session takes is different for everyone.
-This may also change over time.
-If you have questions about how much time you spend having hemodialysis, talk with your healthcare provider.
+Hemodialysis treatments only replace a small part (less than 5% to 10%) of your healthy kidney function.
+How often you have hemodialysis and how long each treatment takes is different for everyone, and it can change over time.

 • feel well